Hi, I'm Erin

 Consent to Use and Share Information:

 Explicit Consent: I will only share your information with third parties if you provide explicit written consent.
-Explicit consent can only be provided by you or your legal authority (POA or SDM).
+Explicit consent can only be provided by you or your legal authority.

 Implied Consent: Consent is implied if you invite a third party to a meeting.

-Legal Obligations: I may disclose information without consent if a POA or SDM is legally authorized to act on your behalf, or if disclosure is required by law (see Limits of Confidentiality).
+Legal Obligations: I may disclose information without consent if disclosure is required by law (see Limits of Confidentiality).

 Limits of Confidentiality: